markjprice/web-dev-net9/docs/errata/errata.md

 > Thanks to [P9avel](https://github.com/P9avel) for raising [this issue on January 5, 2025](https://github.com/markjprice/web-dev-net9/issues/19).

 I wrote, "...without needing to recompile the original console app."
 I should have written, "...without needing to recompile the original project."

+# Page 167 - Understanding the Accept-Language header

+> Thanks to [Paul Marangoni](https://github.com/pmarangoni) for raising [this issue on March 5, 2025](https://github.com/markjprice/web-dev-net9/issues/41).

+In the third bullet point, I wrote, "`fr-FR;q=0.8`: English language in France ranked at 0.8"

+I should have written, "`fr-FR;q=0.8`: French language in France ranked at 0.8"

 # Page 208 - Exploring in-memory object caching